 My novel juggles multiple perspectives, so the narrative is going to jump with each chapter.
-It will show the story from the point-of-view of at least six and as many as eight characters.
-This means I have to find something interesting for each of the characters to do as the story reaches their moment.
+It will show the story from the point of view of at least six and as many as eight characters.
+This means I have to find something interesting for each of the characters to do as the story reaches its moment.
 The first character I tried to follow simply had too dramatic a moment to start off with.
 I’m not ready to deal with that moment so today I chose another character’s story, which takes place slightly later in the narrative.
 Now that I am comfortable writing about her, I will introduce some of the other characters through her eyes and see what happens.
 For today’s quick tips I offer:

 Six Tips For Starting Your Story

 - Start with the scene you’ve been visualizing the most.

 - Get to the action.
 Don’t worry about introducing your characters.
 You can always go back and do that later when you’ve been working with them for a while.

 - Accept the fact that you aren’t going to get everything right the first time.
 Keep moving forward.